 In addition, students who participate in Shakespeare in Italy and later enroll as an undergraduate at the University of Dallas will be eligible for a $4,000 scholarship ($1,000 per academic year).
 Effective for study abroad program participants beginning in 2015.

-Over the course of two and a half weeks, students will read selections from Shakespeare's plays and from his sequence of sonnets, as well as study three complete plays in detail: Julius Caesar, The Merchant of Venice and The Taming of the Shrew .
+Over the course of three weeks, students will read selections from Shakespeare's plays and from his sequence of sonnets, as well as study three complete plays in detail: Julius Caesar, The Merchant of Venice and The Taming of the Shrew .
 Supporting readings will be drawn from a few of Europe's most thoughtful travelers to Italy such as Goethe and Henry James.
 Students will have the opportunity to perform Shakespeare in the places that inspired these great plays: in the Roman Forum, on the bridges of Venice and in the streets of Padua.

 Many people travel to Italy; few do so thoughtfully.
 In order to ensure that our students reap a lasting benefit from their travels, we have built the program into a college course that awards three hours of credit.
 Students read, write, and think about their travels and their readings.
 Our program is not merely a tour, but is an intensive college course enhanced by travel, designed to help you deepen your intellect and broaden your understanding.